-Of course, in terms of refinement and wow-factor this quartz chrono doesn’t even come close to the jet-black Officine Panerai Ferrari Chronograph DLC (Ref.
+Of course, in terms of refinement and the proverbial ‘wow-factor’, this quartz chronograph doesn’t even come close to the jet-black Panerai Ferrari Chronograph DLC (Ref.
 FER00038,) which is powered by a Valjoux 7753-based COSC-certified Panerai OP XII Calibre.

-However, if your kid spends hours playing Gran Turismo 5 and watches live every Formula One Grand Prix, than this watch may be the best Christmas present imaginable… Well, if you do not count the gorgeous Logitech Driving Force Wireless Wheel, that is.
+However, if your kid spends hours playing Gran Turismo 5 and watching live every Formula One Grand Prix, than this silly little gadget may be the best Christmas present imaginable… Well, if you do not count the gorgeous Logitech Driving Force Wireless Wheel, that is.

 Price: €330 (SMRP)